Bokang Phelane

-Bokang Phelane is a Lesotho born actress, producer and director.
+Bokang Phelane is a Mosotho actress, producer and director.

 She is best known for her role as Princess Zazi on Blood Psalms, an epic pre-colonial drama series by Showmax and Canal+.
 Her journey with acting started in 2016 when she was cast as Celia in Tempy Pushas (Season 3).
 Since then she has played a multitude of characters including Pula on Keeping Score (SABC 2), Lily on Emoyeni (Netflix), Vanessa on Justice Served (Netflix), and Pele on Giyani – Land of Blood (SABC 2).